crossfidev/Plexus-Pool/docs/user/snapshots.rst

-The snapshot format does not (and cannot) provide any evidence that the imported block is actually a part of the current main chain of the Tezos network.
+The snapshot format does not (and cannot) provide any evidence that the imported block is actually a part of the current main chain of the mineplex network.
 To avoid to be fooled by a fake chain, it is **necessary** to carefully check that the block hash of the imported block is included in the main chain.
 This can be done by comparing the hash to one provided by another node under the user’s control, or by relying on social cues to obtain a hash from a large number of trusted parties which are unlikely to be colluding.

-As the Tezos position paper states:
+As the mineplex position paper states:

     *“Occasional checkpoints can be an effective way to prevent very long blockchain reorganizations[…].
 Forming a consensus over a single hash value over a period of months is something that human institutions are perfectly capable of safely accomplishing.
 This hash can be published in major newspapers around the world, carved on the tables of freshmen students, spray painted under bridges, included in songs, impressed on fresh concrete, tattooed on pet ferrets… there are countless ways to record occasional checkpoints in a way that makes forgery impossible.”*